DISASTER RECOVERY & EMERGENCY PREPAREDNESS

 SECOND WAVE

-In this wave, grants will range between $1,450-2,750 and be made available as donations and government assistance allow.
-In this wave, applicants may receive a grant if they can:
+In this wave, grants ranged between $1,450-2,750 and were made available thanks to private donations and government assistance from the County of Monterey.

 • Show proof of damages/lost wages